memgraph/docs/docs/reference-guide/transactions.md

  - READ UNCOMMITTED

-Chaning isolation level is only supported in `IN_MEMORY_TRANSACTIONAL` mode.
+You can only change the isolation level when Memgraph is running in the `IN_MEMORY_TRANSACTIONAL` mode.

 ## Storage modes

-Memgraph has the option to work in `IN_MEMORY_ANALYTICAL` or `IN_MEMORY_TRANSACTIONAL` storage mode. `IN_MEMORY_TRANSACTIONAL` is the standard mode on startup.
+Memgraph can work in `IN_MEMORY_ANALYTICAL` or `IN_MEMORY_TRANSACTIONAL` storage mode. `IN_MEMORY_TRANSACTIONAL` is the default mode in which Memgraph runs on startup.

 `IN_MEMORY_TRANSACTIONAL` mode offers all mentioned isolation levels and all ACID guarantees.
 `IN_MEMORY_ANALYTICAL` offers no isolation levels and no ACID guarantees.
-Multiple transactions can write data simultaneously to Memgraph.
+Multiple transactions can write data to Memgraph simultaneously.
 One transaction can therefore see all the changes from other transactions.

-If you want to switch from one mode to the other, there can't be any active transactions.
-Memgraph will log a warning message if it finds active transactions.
-During switching modes, no other transactions will take place.
+There can't be any active transactions if you want to switch from one mode to another.
+Memgraph will log a warning message if it finds any active transactions, so set the log level to `WARNING` to see them.
+No other transactions will take place during the switch between modes.